-- When Abbotsford respondents were asked if they feel safe walking in their neighborhoods after dark 68% said “yes” compared to 78% across BC.
-Their main concern was a violent attack (26%) compared to the province at 19%.
+- When asked “Do you feel safe walking in your neighborhood after dark?”, 68% of Abbotsford residents said “yes”, compared to 78% across BC.
+The main concern was a violent attack (26%), compared to the province at 19%.

-Community Foundations of Canada recently recently release its national survey “Belonging: Exploring Connection to Community”.
+Community Foundations of Canada recently recently released its national survey “Arts & Belonging”.

-Community Foundations of Canada and the True Sport Foundation also produced a special report this year on Sport and Belonging.
+Community Foundations of Canada and the True Sport Foundation also produced a special report in 2015 on Sport and Belonging.